jwmerrill/elm-animation-frame/README.md

 # Elm Monitor

 This library provides time Signals that are synchronized to the monitor's refresh rate, by binding javascript's requestAnimationFrame.
-Using `Monitor.refresh` or `Monitor.refreshWhile` instead of `(fps 60)` makes it possible (but not guaranteed...) to achieve 60 fps animation without stutter in Elm.
+Using `Monitor.refresh` or `Monitor.refreshWhen pred` instead of `(fps 60)` or `(fpsWhen pred 60) makes it possible (but not guaranteed...) to achieve 60 fps animation without stutter in Elm.

 ## Example Usage